Current Position: GMercyU's Coordinator for Student Engagement

 Mercy is an attitude that embraces.

 Though he didn't know it at the time, Mercy would be the guiding factor through his time at GMercyU and beyond.
 Here, Andrew learned the importance of embracing every opportunity that presented itself.
 His peers and friends encouraged him to get involved on campus, so Andrew first joined the Special Education Club and Campus Ministry, where he focused on service and self-care.
 He also joined Best Buddies, eventually becoming the Chapter President at GMercyU, where he helped coordinate and plan events for the organization's members.
 Andrew is still matched with his buddy, Lisa, today.

-One of his most notable experiences at GMercyU was getting involved with the Student Government Association (SGA).
-He went on to serve as the Recording Secretary and Vice President in the following year.
-What he enjoyed most about SGA at GMercyU was that it served as a platform for students to share their concerns, and the University offered resources and funds to help students improve the campus and serve student interests.
-Being involved in SGA also provided the opportunity to lead trainings and attend national and regional conferences, experiences that resonate with him to this day.
+One of his most notable experiences at GMercyU was becoming a member of the Student Government Association (SGA).
+He served as the Recording Secretary and Vice President the year after joining.
+What he loved most about SGA was that it served as a platform for students to share their concerns, and the University offered resources and funds to help students improve the campus and serve student interests.
+Being involved in SGA also offered him the opportunity to lead trainings and attend national and regional conferences, experiences that resonate with him to this day.

 The Mercy mission.
 The Mercy aspect of a GMercyU education leads students to become a part of something bigger than themselves and allows them to enter fields that embrace societal changes.